iqbal-lab-org/pandora/README.md

-  --kg                        Save kmer graphs with forward and reverse coverage annotations for found loci --loci-vcf                  Save a VCF file for each found loci -C,--comparison-paths       Save a fasta file for a random selection of paths through loci --coverages                 Save a file of coverages for each loci present - one number per base -M,--mapped-reads           Save a fasta file for each loci containing read parts which overlapped it
+  --kg                        Save kmer graphs with forward and reverse coverage annotations for found loci --loci-vcf                  Save a VCF file for each found loci -C,--comparison-paths       Save a fasta file for a random selection of paths through loci -M,--mapped-reads           Save a fasta file for each loci containing read parts which overlapped it

 Parameter Estimation: